mahmoud/boltons/docs/index.rst

 <arch_integration>` section of the architecture document for more
 details.

-Boltons is tested against Python 3.7-3.12, as well as Python 2.7 and PyPy3.
+Boltons is tested against Python 3.7-3.12, as well as PyPy3.

 .. _MacPorts: https://ports.macports.org/port/py-boltons/summary